Alauda

 Alauda is a genus of larks found across much of Europe, Asia and in the mountains of north Africa, with one species (the Raso lark) endemic to the islet of Raso in the Cape Verde Islands.
 At least two additional species are known from the fossil record.
 The genus name is from Latin alauda, "lark".
 Pliny the Elder thought the word was originally of Celtic origin.

 Taxonomy and systematics

 The genus Alauda was introduced by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 The type species was subsequently designated as the Eurasian skylark.

 The genus Alauda has four extant and at least two extinct species.
-Formerly, many other species have also been considered to belong to the genus.
+Formerly, many other species have also been considered to belong to the genus; Linnaeus originally also included pipits and the eastern meadowlark in the genus.
+As the first lark genus described, numerous other larks were also first described as species of Alauda before being transferred to new genera from the early 19th century onwards.